Symphony No. 4 (Pärt): Second Movement: Affannoso (Breathless, labored)

 The second movement is a more vigorous movement, which briefly shatters the ethereal mood.
 It mainly consists of two alternating ideas: sections made up of triplets that are heavily rhythmic and percussive, and sections that are slow, rich, and lyrical.
 There is notable homophony throughout the first half of the movement, which creates and observes silence and space.
 Each instance of silence is different depending on the ring of the last notes played.

 Movement II begins in the tonic this time, but key areas and tonality are more difficult to distinguish due to added dissonances.
 The music is mostly composed of standard seventh chords and the dissonances are created by adding intervals of major and minor seconds to the chords.

 The climax point of the movement resolves to what sounds like a recapitulation, an altered version of the main melody in the first movement, during which Pӓrt's "motifs" are heard throughout, where the melody is outlined by ascending and descending intervals of sixths, fifths, and tri-tones.

 The second movement also includes quotations from Pӓrt's own work, These Words, a piece also for strings and percussion.
 There is very little information available to the public regarding the piece, except that it was composed between 2007 and 2008 for a commission by Léonie Sonnings Musikfond, Denmark.
-It was premiered May 22, 2008 in Copenhagen, by the Danmarks RSO, under the direction of Tõnu Kaljuste.
+It was premiered on 22 May 2008 in Copenhagen, by the Danmarks RSO, under the direction of Tõnu Kaljuste.